daniel10015/project/README.md

 # project
 Don't really have a concise name for this yet.
 ## Steps to download cupti-python
 Cupti-python is only available on Linux, and therefore you must be on a linux distribution to run the project.
 If you're on Windows, then you must run the project on WSL2.
 You can confirm this by executing `wsl -l -v` in the command prompt.
-If you have WSL1, execute the command to upgrade to WSL2.
+If you have WSL1, execute `wsl --set-version <Distro> 2` to upgrade to WSL2.
+Replace <Distro> with the distribution you installed WSL with.

 WSL2 setup process: